mmeunierb/RAVE_Latent-Parameters-Explorer/README.md

   Other set-ups can cause CPU spikes and major audio drops (tested under Windows 10, ThinkPad T14 Gen5 AMD Ryzen 8840u, 32GB RAM).

-## Getting Started
+## Getting started

-- On startup, the first model in the dropdown menu will be loaded and heard.
+On startup, the first model in the dropdown menu will be loaded and heard.

+### Loading models

   Technically, there is no need to change the file path in the dropdown menu; if the RAVE models folder is properly seen by Max and the same models are present, they will load correctly in the `nn~` objects.